trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 Using `DHE` means even the `g` and `p` parameters may be randomly generated, but as this is a very expensive process (because you need to find a safe prime), computationally seen, you usually don't do this.

 However, when you're doing a DH (without the "E") key exchange, the server has a certificate, which embeds a static, public Diffie-Hellman key, i.e. `gxmodp` as well as `g` and `p` allowing you to save an additional signature (e.g. using `RSA` or `ECDSA`) to verify the authenticity of the DH parameter.
-So while the server's DH value is static, the client still usually chooses a random value for security and storage-reduction reasons.
+So, while the server's DH value is static, the client still usually chooses a random value for security and storage-reduction reasons.
 Obviously fixing the parameters in the certificate implies they can't be changed at run-time.

 Ephermal Diffie-Hellman (`ECDHE/DHE`) generates a new key for every exchange (on-the-fly), which enables Perfect Forward Secrecy (PFS).
 Next, it signs the public key with its `RSA` or `DSA` or `ECDSA` private key, and sends that to the client.
 The DH key is ephemeral, meaning that the server never stores it on its disk; it keeps it in RAM during the session, and discarded after use.
 Being never stored, it cannot be stolen afterwards, and that's what PFS comes from.